aamirmousavi/mongoleaf/README.md

 # Mongo Leaf
-Mongo leaf is a simple tool between you and go-mongodb driver. in leaf we only use json format to use mongo just like mongo-shell if you have a dynamic senario it's very usfull for you.
-I'm noob in go and programing sorry for bad explantion so I tryed to make anything simple for noobs like me.
+Mongo leaf is a simple tool between you and go-mongodb driver. in leaf we only use json format to use mongo just like mongo-shell if you have a dynamic scenario it's very useful  for you.
+I'm noob in go and programing sorry for bad explanation so I tryed to make anything simple for noobs like me.

 ## Contents